dkolpakov2/kc-ldap-integration/README-KC.md

 ----------------------------
 API/CLI Automation
-If you want this mapping to be created via script (Docker/Kubernetes friendly), you can use kcadm.sh:
+If we want this mapping to be created via script (Docker/Kubernetes friendly), we can use kcadm.sh:

 >>bash
 REALM=myrealm